 - Near Eastern Studies

-I regularly teach the Department's courses in medieval Jewish history (under Islam and under Christendom), as well as graduate seminars dealing either with Near Eastern Jewish history or Judaeo-Arabic (mainly Geniza documents).
-I have been instrumental (along with Professor Udovitch) in training graduate students to use the Geniza for general Islamic social and economic history.
-Examples of dissertations written using the Geniza are Olivia Remie Constable's dissertation published as Trade and Traders in Muslim Spain: The Commercial Realignment of the Iberian Peninsula, 900–1500 (Cambridge University Press, 1994); Hassan Khalilieh's dissertation published as Islamic Maritime Law: An Introduction (Brill, 1998); and Roxani Eleni Margariti’s dissertation published as Aden & the Indian Ocean Trade: 150 Years in the Life of a Medieval Arabian Port (Chapel Hill: University of North Carolina Press, 2007).
-Several other graduate students have done a field in Jewish-Arab history for their Generals or written theses on Jewish history using the Geniza, among other sources.
-Soon to be published are Arnold Franklin’s “Shoots of David: Members of the Exilarchal Dynasty in the Middle Ages” (University of Pennsylvania Press, forthcoming); and Uriel Simonsohn’s “Overlapping Jurisdictions: Confessional Boundaries and Judicial Choice among Christians and Jews under Early Muslim Rule” (University of Pennsylvania Press, forthcoming).
-Years ago I taught an undergraduate seminar in the History Department with Natalie Zemon Davis on the Jews in Early Modern Europe; the idea for the book on the autobiography of a 17th-century Venetian Rabbi listed below arose out of teaching that course.
+Before I retired, I taught the Department's courses in medieval Jewish history, as well as graduate seminars dealing either with Near Eastern Jewish history (the dhimmi system) or Judeo-Arabic and Geniza documents.
+I was instrumental (along with Professor Udovitch) in training graduate students to use the Geniza for Islamic social and economic history.
+Examples of dissertations written using the Geniza are Olivia Remie Constable's dissertation, published as Trade and Traders in Muslim Spain: The Commercial Realignment of the Iberian Peninsula, 900–1500 (Cambridge University Press, 1994); Hassan Khalilieh's dissertation, published as Islamic Maritime Law: An Introduction (Brill, 1998); and Roxani Eleni Margariti’s dissertation, published as Aden & the Indian Ocean Trade: 150 Years in the Life of a Medieval Arabian Port (Chapel Hill: University of North Carolina Press, 2007).
+Several other graduate students did a field in Jewish-Arab history for their Generals or wrote theses on Jewish history using the Geniza, among other sources.
+These include Arnold Franklin’s This Noble House: Jewish Descendants of King David in the Medieval Islamic East (University of Pennsylvania Press, 2013); Uriel Simonsohn’s A Common Justice: The Legal Allegiances of Christians and Jews under Early Islam (University of Pennsylvania Press, 2011); and Phillip I Ackerman-Lieberman’s The Business of Identity: Jews, Muslims, and Economic Life in Medieval Egypt (Stanford University Press, 2014).
+Students working on the Jews in the later period (Ottoman or Moroccan) include Yaron Ayalon and Jessica Marglin.
+Two Columbia University PhD students did their Judeo-Arabic and Geniza training with me: Marina Rustow and Jessica Goldberg).
+Many years ago I taught an undergraduate seminar in the History Department with Natalie Zemon Davis on the Jews in Early Modern Europe; the idea for the book on the autobiography of a 17th-century Venetian Rabbi listed below arose out of teaching that course.

 Jewish Self-Government in Medieval Egypt: the Origins of the Office of Head of the Jews, ca. 1065–1126, Princeton 1980.